The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: JWST/MIRI Observations

 The uncalibrated data were processed using the \texttt{jwstspec} tool \citep{jwstspec} to produce fully calibrated, background-subtracted, and dither-combined data cubes. \autoref{fig:fig1} shows the wavelength-collapsed Channel 2 data cubes for the six successful observations of 3I.
 The target was situated close to the edge of the composite field of view in the first three observations.
 The off-center pointing proved to be problematic for Observation 3, where edge effects introduced significant correlated noise into the measured spectrum; as such, that observation was excluded from the analysis.
 The coma of 3I extends far beyond the spatial coverage of the MRS observations \citep{Lisse2026}.
 In these close-in views of the near-nucleus region, the dust continuum follows a mostly isotropic spatial distribution, with a slight bias towards the anti-sunward direction, similar to the anti-solar coma direction of 2I/Borisov \citep[][]{Bolin2020HST,Kim2020}.

-Spectra were extracted from the data cubes using a fixed $1''$-diameter circular aperture centered on the target's centroid position.
-The chosen diameter ensured that the extraction aperture was fully within the field of view across all observations.
-The spectra were also corrected for wavelength-dependent aperture flux losses via calibration curves derived from an analogously extracted standard star.
-For details on the data reduction and spectral extraction methodology, see \autoref{sec:methods}.
+The extent of the coma's azimuthal asymmetry is quantified in \autoref{sec:azimuth}.
+Upon close inspection, some diagonal striping is evident in the images, which can be attributed to low-level numerical artifacts from the pixel resampling, dither combination, and spatial rectification processes required to construct the full IFU data cubes.